eu-digital-identity-wallet/eudi-lib-jvm-openid4vci-kt/README.md

 [Issuer](src/main/kotlin/eu/europa/ec/eudi/openid4vci/Issuer.kt) is the component that facilitates the authorization and submission of a credential issuance request (batch or single).
-It is the main entry point for the functionality provided from the library, and it is consisted of two sub-components:
+It is the main entry point for the functionality provided from the library
-- **IssuanceAuthorizer**: A component responsible for all interactions with an authorization server to authorize a request for credential(s) issuance.
-- **IssuerRequester**: A component responsible for all interactions with credential issuer for submitting credential issuance requests.

 #### Initialize an Issuer